-Our input is a roommates instance $G = (V,E)$ where every vertex has a weak ranking over its neighbors.
-While it is easy to construct roommates instances that admit no popular matchings (see Fig.~\ref{fig:Intro_Popular_Roommates}), weak Copeland winners are always present in any instance $G$, as we show below.
+Our input is a roommates instance $G = (V,E)$ on $n$ vertices where every vertex has a weak ranking over its neighbors.
+While it is easy to construct roommates instances that admit no popular matchings (see Fig.~\ref{fig:Intro_Popular_Roommates}), semi-popular matchings are always present in any instance~$G$, as we show below.

-\SemiCopelandExistence* \begin{proof} Let $\mu$ be the total number of matchings in $G$.
-Consider the $\mu\times\mu$ table $T$ defined below whose rows and columns are indexed by all matchings in $G$.
-For any $i,j \in \{1,\ldots,\mu\}$, let us define